 Paid Memberships Pro – Easily set up paid or free membership levels for your content or apps.
 This plugin facilitates one-time and recurring payments through several payment processors.

-WPMU Dev Membership – A powerful, yet easy to use WordPress and BuddyPress content manager that allows you to split access to your site.
+WPMU Dev Membership – A powerful, yet easy to use WordPress content manager that allows you to split access to your site.
 This plugin boasts a drag and drop interface, multi-level access, gradual membership access, free trials, customizable payment gateways, and overall flexibility.

 Wishlist Member – This plugin offers a paid membership management system.
 Turn any WordPress blog into a fully featured membership site.
 Complete with protected, members-only content, member management, unlimited membership levels, and shopping cart integration.